codingColinMcM/Social-Network-Mongoose/README.md

 # Social-Network-Mongoose

-I am pretty proud of myself for deciding to update the documentation for
+I am pretty proud of myself for deciding to update the documentation for this

 ## Description